osisoft/Edge-Data-Store-Docs/content/sds/write-data.md

 The SDS REST APIs provide programmatic access to write data to SDS.
 All writes rely on a stream’s key or primary index.
 The primary index determines the order of events in the stream.
 Secondary indexes are updated, but they do not contribute to the request.
 All references to indexes are to the primary index.

+When working in .NET, convenient SDS Client libraries are available.
+The `ISdsDataService` interface, accessed using the `SdsService.GetDataService()` helper, defines the available functions.

 ## Single stream writes

 The following methods support writing a single or multiple values: